Game Preview: Orlando Solar Bears vs. Greenville Swamp Rabbits

 AFFILIATE NOTES:

-The Toronto Marlies are idle today following the AHL All-Star break earlier this week and return to action on Saturday afternoon when they visit the Syracuse Crunch.
-The Maple Leafs fell 6-3 to Dallas on Tuesday and take on the St. Louis Blues tonight at Scottrade Center at 9 p.m.
-ET.
+The Toronto Marlies return to action this afternoon when they visit the Syracuse Crunch at 3 p.m.
+The Maple Leafs battle the Boston Bruins in an Original Six matchup tonight at 7 p.m. at TD Garden.

 APP: